 Stem Cell Based Hair Loss Treatments

 One company that springs immediately to mind is Follicabio2, a mostly virtual Boston based biotech firm which had it’s genesis in PureTech Ventures3.
-Follicbio mission is to discover and develop new therapies for hair follicle disorders, such as female and male pattern baldness.
+Follicabio mission is to discover and develop new therapies for hair follicle disorders, such as female and male pattern baldness.
 The approach that has garnered the most press for Follicabio has been its research into hair follicle neogenesis, i.e., the stimulation of hair growth in dormant and/or damaged follicles.

 George Cotsarelis, a University of Pennsylvania dermatologist and co-founder of Follicabio, published a paper early this year that proposed a new stem cell based explanation for androgenetic4 , the most common form of baldness in men and women.
 The research showed that the scalp where baldness occurs has a diminished number of hair follicle stem and progenitor cells.
 Previous research has shown that progenitor cells are critical for the production of new hair growth.